-Having lived in our off-grid tiny house since March 2017, Melissa and I have definitely learned the ins-and-outs, and the pros and cons, of off-grid living.
-In this article, we will give you some background and holistic advice to help you decide if off-grid living is for you.
+Having lived in our off-grid tiny house since March 2017, I have definitely learned the ins-and-outs, and the pros and cons, of off-grid living.
+In this article, I will give you some background and holistic advice to help you decide if off-grid living is for you.

 INTRODUCTION TO OFF-GRID LIVING